-Applications submitted as a response to the Notice of Funding Availability (NOFA) will be used to competitively select project proposals.
-NOFAs will be administered per the latest HCDD NOFA Policy # XX-XXX.
-The application or NOFA will clearly establish the process and acceptance period, threshold criteria, selection criteria, scoring criteria and the award process.
+An application or NOFA process will be used to competitively select project proposals.
+NOFAs will be administered per the latest HCDD NOFA Standard Operating Procedures.
+The application or NOFA will clearly establish the process and acceptance period, threshold criteria, scoring criteria, selection criteria, and the award process.
 Each application will require a completed and signed HCDD Conflict of Interest form by the applicant per the latest HCDD Conflict of Interest Policy #01-040.

-Periodic NOFAs will be released, as needed, to manage workload and ensure a reserve funding for projects which may take longer to reach application stage.
+Periodic NOFA's will be released, as needed, to manage workload and ensure a reserve funding for projects that may take longer to reach application stage.
 However, it is anticipated each NOFA will be released no later than annually from the previous release.
 Applicants will be limited to submitting a maximum of two applications during each NOFA cycle.
 Applications or proposals shall have a minimum 30-day submission deadline under the NOFA.
-Additional details will be established in the NOFA.
+Additional information will be established in the NOFA.